Rocket & Groot: Characters

-Additional characeters are voiced by Susanne Blakeslee and Sam Riegel.
+Additional characters are voiced by Susanne Blakeslee and Sam Riegel.

 Production

 The Disney XD channel was interested in creating short-form media with Marvel characters.
 Rocket & Groot was created by Marvel Animation and Passion Animation Studios with animation done by Blue Spirit Studio and compositing done by Fortiche Production in France.

 Release

 The complete series aired on Disney XD on April 10, 2017.

 Reception

 Critical response

 Ethan Anderton of SlashFilm praised the animation and character designs of Rocket & Groot.
 Emily Ashby of Common Sense Media gave the series a grade of three out of five stars, noting the presence of positive messages and role models, and called the show a "best fit for "Guardians" fans."

 Accolades

 Rocket & Groot was nominated for Outstanding Short Form Animated Program at the 2017 Primetime Emmy Awards.